Doctoral Candidate in History

 During the 2022/23 academic year, I was a Graduate Student Research Fellow at U-M's Eisenberg Institute for Historical Studies.

-My research has been supported by:
+My dissertation research has been supported by:

 Public Scholarship:

 During the SU and FA2023 semesters, I served as the Museum Studies Intern at the Detroit Historical Society (DHS).
 During this time I collaborated with DHS, the Woodbridge Neighborhood Development Corporation (WND), and residents of the Detroit neighborhood, Woodbridge, on a plan to implement a self-guided, virtually-enhanced, and oral history-based historical walking tour of Woodbridge.
 I was awarded a Rackham Public Scholarship Grant to create the Woodbridge Oral History Archive with DHS, WND, and Woodbridge residents from May 2024 to August 2025.
+If you would like to learn more about our work on the Woodbridge Oral History Archive, we were featured in an article by Melinda Clynes on Model D, a Detroit-based news outlet.

 My public scholarship has been supported by: